 Let’s start with the animals that kills more people per year than any other…

-THE MOSQUITO: You can start with a short trivia test to see what you REALLY know about mossie.
 And here is a super interesting article about the History of Humanity’s Bloody War Against the Mosquito in Wired.

 Only Greenland, Iceland and Antarctica are considered to be the places in the world “relatively free” from this dreaded monster.
 So it is my guess that you already know how to deal with them.